fengjixuchui/IPAForce/README.md

 #### Description
 A project for lazy man to reverse engineering.
 This project was setup at 2018.9.25 and taking its develop by a student.
-If there are something wrong with the codes or the codes is not so beautifull, then, pr it.
+If there is something wrong with the code or the code isn't that beautifull, then, pr it.
 I promise to you I'm not an ijk developer or HanYuPinYin developer, but maybe a copy and paste developer.
 :..( I'll try my best.